-In keeping with the Firehouse Theatre’s mission of promoting new work by American artists, the Festival of New American Plays began in 2002 as a way to encourage and incubate new plays by established and emerging playwrights in the USA.
-It has become a grassroots event with substantial involvement from the community, as hundreds of scripts submitted to the Playwriting Contest from all over the country are read by volunteer readers from the Greater-Richmond area.
+In keeping with Firehouse Theatre’s mission of promoting new work, the Festival of New American Plays began in 2002 as a way to encourage and incubate the development of new work by emerging and established playwrights in the USA.
+It has become a grassroots event with substantial involvement from the community, as hundreds of scripts submitted from all over the country are read by volunteer readers from the Richmond area.
 Each script is read twice (more if it needs a tiebreaker), and scripts with “two thumbs up” are passed on for further evaluation to an expert panel of judges, who then pick two finalists for a four-night Festival “showdown.”
 Members of the festival audience who have seen staged readings of both finalists’ work cast a vote for their favorite play, and the winner of the festival is chosen by the public.
 Festival winners receive cash prizes.

 THE 2015 FESTIVAL OF NEW AMERICAN PLAYS